 Established in 2008, the AFLNT Remote Projects hold a special place in communities across the Northern Territory.
 These projects provide regular, structured sporting activities through community-based football competitions and programs.

 The remote projects harness the passion and pride remote communities have for Australian Rules Football to encourage positive social, education and employment outcomes.
-Currently, AFLNT has eight remote projects and 10 Remote Development Managers (RDMs) living and working in the following locations; Central Australia, Lajamanu, Wadeye, Tiwi Islands, Maningrida, Elcho Island, Gove and Groote Eylandt.
+Currently, AFLNT has eight remote projects in the following locations; Central Australia, Lajamanu, Wadeye, Tiwi Islands, Maningrida, Elcho Island, Gove and Groote Eylandt.

 Each RDM delivers a broad range of football related programs with a focus on community development, capacity building and self-governance.
 A snapshot of the programs delivered through the remote projects is listed below: